MohammedHaris96/MohammedHaris96/README.md

 Material UI & Ant Design: Crafting visually appealing designs and components with Material UI and Ant Design libraries.

-REST APIs: Designing and implementing RESTful APIs to facilitate seamless communication between the frontend and backend.
+REST APIs: Designing and implementing RESTful APIs to facilitate seamless communication between the front-end and back-end.

 React Query: Optimizing data fetching and state management in React applications with React Query.